JChris1ie/cs2LL/README.md

 "how can i save a python linked list of song objects with title, artist, duration attributes to a csv file and load those objects from the csv to a linked list again"

 Helped me to use the csv module in python.
-Without using this prompt, I would have just put in each entry by writing the data in a file normally, but the csv module made that process easier with the csv reader and writer as well as the writerow and read functions.
+Without using this prompt, I would have just put in each entry by writing the data in a file normally and just mimicing the csv format, but the csv module made that process easier with the csv reader and writer as well as the writerow and read functions.

 ## Extras